 State income taxes can disproportionately affect those who can least afford it leading to further economic disparity rather than alleviating it.
 Moreover, such mechanisms can stifle entrepreneurship and innovation, which are vital for our economic health in Alaska.

-Not including other deductions, the federal government income tax rate is now as high as 37%, and yet it is over 37 trillion dollars in debt.
-Income taxes do not solve financial shortfalls, they exacerbate them.
+Not including other deductions, the federal government income tax rate is now as high as 37%, and yet our federal government is over 37 trillion dollars in debt.
+Income taxes have not solved our federal financial shortfalls, and they will not solve our state budget shortfalls.

-Instead of following a flawed precedent we must advocate for a radical re-evaluation of how we manage public funds.
-It is time to seek alternatives that prioritize departments and organizations retaining and investing saved funds from year to year.
+Instead of following a flawed precedent we must advocate for a re-evaluation of how we manage public funds.
+It is time to seek alternative spending practices that encourage state funded organizations to make informed, thoughtful, long term decisions and to retain and invest saved funds from year to year without penalties.

-Giving access to funds when needed for cost saving purchases will allow programs to start on time and hirings to be made as needed without waiting to find out if funds will be received.
+Reformes would give departments access to funds when needed for cost saving purchases, will allow programs to start on time and hirings to be made as needed without waiting to find out if funds will be received.

-A simplified one page accounting report, aligned with the financial values we hold dear as Alaskans, would meet state requirements and inform citizens.
+A simplified one page accounting report, aligned with the financial values we hold dear as Alaskans, would meet state requirements for accounting and inform citizens.

 Positioning our economy for sustainable growth involves looking beyond traditional methods and embracing the opportunity for reform.
 Let's ensure that hard-working Alaskans keep more of their income while promoting economic growth.